DxNext/2016-Oct-L2/Data/Module1-IntelligentApp/README.md

-### Exercise 3: Visualizing your data with Power BI (optional - requires Organizational account ###
+### Exercise 3: Visualizing your data with Power BI (optional - requires Organizational account) ###

 In this exercise, you'll use Azure Stream Analytics with Microsoft Power BI.
-You will learn how to build a live dashboard quickly.
+You will learn how to build a live dashboard.
 You will also learn how to perform a JOIN operation in Azure Steam Analytics.
+We will be showing abandoned items in a Dashboard.
+Abandoned items are those that have been added to the cart but not bought within 5 minutes.

 #### Task 1 - Adding an input for Reference Data ####